Skip to main content

 Fire the underglaze decorated pieces to an appropriate temperature for the clay body you are using.
 Invite students to talk about the food they have chosen and the food tradition it represents.

-Alternate Glazing Method with Teachers Palette Glazes
+Optional: Glaze with Teachers Palette Glazes

 This project can also be competed using the Teachers Palette Glazes.
 If you choose to use Teachers Palette Glazes, skip the Underglaze Step and bisque fire the uncolored pieces.
 After bisque, apply Teachers Palette Glazes, which can be blended to make custom colors, and layered to great effect.
 Glaze fire to Cone 05.